FYI can be integrated with digital signature providers Annature, for digital signing.

 Include Reference must be set to "On".
 Every document in FYI has a unique reference number and this is automatically included in the file name of the document that is uploaded.
 FYI will use this reference number in the filename when bringing the signed document back into FYI (see below).

 A Web Link document is created as a record of the document(s) that have been sent for signature.

 When sending a single document with the Service Status as "Send", the original document shows as a thread under the Web Link document.
 You can display the Drawer for the Web Link and see the relevant documents in the Threads section of the Drawer.
 Threads for documents display in the same way as email threads.
 Refer to Managing Email Threads.

 For multiple documents, the original documents show as stapled together and are also stapled to the Web Link.
 You can display the Drawer of any of the document, or for the Web Link, and see the relevant documents in the Stapled section of the Drawer.
 Refer to Stapled Documents.

 Note: Annature expects the mobile number held for the client to be in E.164 format (https://en.wikipedia.org/wiki/E.164).
 The phone number must start with the country code, for example, +61411888999.
-A message is displayed when sending a document if the client's mobile number is in the incorrect format.
+If the phone number is not in the correct format it will be set to international format.